 In many cases, you’ll end up needing some or all of these services as a retiree.
 To make sure you can pay for them, consider getting supplemental insurance that provides for them.
 You could also create a dedicated savings account to pay for things that Medicare won’t.

-2. No long-term care is paid for in most cases
+2. With Medicare Insurance, No long-term care is paid for in most cases

 As many as 70% of seniors 65 and over will need long-term care at some time during their lives.
 Sadly, Medicare almost never pays for this, regardless of whether it’s provided in a nursing home or provided by home healthcare aids.https://abf11d7d9c55f1f071cf7333d8de2582.safeframe.googlesyndication.com/safeframe/1-0-37/html/container.html